michalusio/eww/README.md

 This repository contains:
 - the eww crate, which builds on top of the egui-{winit, wgpu}.

-## Status

-eww is in early development.
-Therefore all crates are at `v0.0.1-alpha.x`

 ## eww crate

 The eww crate is build on top of egui-winit and egui-wgpu